-- Accounting virtual machine - Error recording (EREP) virtual machine - · Symptom record recording virtual machine - Virtual machines required by z/VM facilities and optional features - · Virtual machines required by supported licensed programs - SFS file pool server and CRR recovery server virtual machines.
+- Accounting virtual machine - Symptom record recording virtual machine - Virtual machines required by z/VM facilities and optional features - · Virtual machines required by supported licensed programs - SFS file pool server and CRR recovery server virtual machines.

-Stopping the Accounting, EREP, and Symptom Virtual Machines
+Stopping the Accounting and Symptom Virtual Machines

-If accounting, error, or symptom record recording is active on your z/VM system, you may log on these virtual machines and then log them off.
+If accounting or symptom recording is active on your z/VM system, you may log on these virtual machines and then log them off.
 However, it is not necessary to do this.
-When you enter the SHUTDOWN command, CP saves any accounting or error recording records that these virtual machines have not yet retrieved.
+When you enter the SHUTDOWN command, CP saves any accounting or symptom recording records that these virtual machines have not yet retrieved.
 The records are again available at the time of the next warm start.

-For information about how to log on the accounting, error, and symptom record recording virtual machines, see "Collecting Accounting Information" on page 183, "Collecting Hardware Error Information" on page 190, and "Collecting Symptom Record Information" on page 202.
+For information about how to log on the accounting and symptom record recording virtual machines, see "Collecting Accounting Information" on page 183 and "Collecting Symptom Record Information on z/VM" on page 190.